jeromelim/jeromelim.github.io/index.md

 Worked on the Mechanic Team which was responsible for Aircraft & Vehicles

-Responsible for migrating legacy asset data to new engine
+Responsible for migrating legacy asset data to new engine<br>

-Hardsurface Rigging and Animation for vehicle parts and weapon bays
+Hardsurface Rigging and Animation for vehicle parts and weapon bays<br>
 Export and setup for aircraft destruction parts, VFX sockets

 <img src="images/AceCombat01.jpg?raw=true"/>